jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/design/form_follows_function.md

 Even as a hobby musician, I’ve found that I can far more easily recall note and chord positions when the buttons are arranged like a piano keyboard.
 It's just more natural.
 You think in octaves, not XY coordinates.
 So instead of fighting muscle memory, I decided to embrace it — and design a layout that’s actually made for music.

+And why not adding sample playback capabilities?
+Or SFZ?
+Why should I limit the board to plain MIDI messaging?

 ### Past or Future?